 “Community involvement is something that is dear to my heart and that is why I am proud to participate for the first time in the Read for Fun program.
 Reading has followed me throughout my academic and athletic career and that is why I want to inspire young people to do the same”, said Brandon Gignac, forward for the Laval Rocket.

-Since 2019, several Rocket players such as Jake Evans, Cayden Primeau, Cale Fleury, Alex Belzile and Xavier Ouellet have had the chance to inspire some 2,000 students through 15 schools in the Laval region and the North Shore.
-Launched in 2018, this project is one of the pillars of the Rocket’s community relations since its creation, which is to promote reading and sport for all, while having fun.
+Since 2019, several Rocket players such as Cayden Primeau, Alex Belzile, Rafaël Harvey-Pinard, Tory Dello and Joël Teasdale have had the chance to inspire around 3,000 young students through 25 schools in Laval, Montreal and North Shore regions.
+Launched in 2018, this project has been one of the pillars of the Rocket’s community relations since its formation, that is to promote reading and the practice of sport for all, in a fun way.